Controversies surrounding Mortal Kombat: Controversies and censorship

-The Mortal Kombat series, particularly its "Fatalities", was a source of major controversy in at the time of its release.
+The Mortal Kombat series, particularly its "Fatalities", was a source of major controversy at the time of its release.
 A moral panic over the series, fueled by outrage from the mass media, resulted in a Congressional hearing and helped to pave the way for the creation of the Entertainment Software Rating Board (ESRB) game rating system.
 In 2010, Mortal Kombat co-creator and long-time producer Ed Boon revealed that he had actually sympathized with much of the outrage and admitted, "I wouldn't want my ten-year-old kid playing a game like that."

-1993 congressional hearing and response
+1993 U.S. Congressional hearing and response

 On a couple of occasions there have been cheats which opened up taboo content and caused concern amongst the devout followers of Mary Whitehouse.
 Mortal Kombat had bloody violence as a standard feature in the arcades, but when it came home the ketchup needed to be activated with a code.
 Every version had this feature, with the exception of the versions on Nintendo's consoles due to content guidelines.
 Mortal Kombat became one of the key games leading to the 1993 US Senate hearings on videogame violence, which led to the creation of the ESRB.
 While Nintendo had proudly trumpeted its less violent Mortal Kombat, the lure of the dollar was too much and Mortal Kombat II was released with blood on all formats.